 5. Keep it simple

-Of course you want to renovate your whole house so that it looks its best, but in this case, less is always more.
+Of course you want to renovate your whole house or apartment so that it looks its best, but in this case, less is always more.

 So, instead of fixing the entire sink, rather just replace the taps.
 This will save you expenses, but it will push your property value up by a little bit.